gillyparra/Grading-the-Graders/README.md

 # Grading-the-Graders
 This Python project analyzes how UBC professors' contract statuses affect class averages.
 It includes large amounts of data cleaning (PDF>WORD>CSV), visualization, and fixed effects regression analysis, aligning financial and teaching data to explore grading patterns.

+**Abstract of the paper**
+This study investigates the causal relationship between professors’ contract status and their class averages at the University of British Columbia (ubc, 2023b) over the academic years 2020, 2021, and 2022.
+It utilizes a dataset with 20,639 classes taught by 2,546 different professors; this paper uses a fixed effects regression to control for variables such as individual professors and specific courses.
+The aim is to determine whether professors in the final year of their contracts have an incentive to inflate grades, potentially influenced by tenure reviews or contract renewals.
+The findings show a statistically significant increase in class averages during the last year of a professor’s contract, indicating a potential moral hazard with grading practices.
+While the study gives insights into university grading practices, its scope is limited by the available data spanning only three years.
+Future research could explore different datasets and alternative methodologies.

 **Data Collection:**
 Manual financial data extraction from UBC reports, formatted with professor names and financial details.
 Word Document Processing: